ifti5465/Weekend-Project-2/README.md

 We then gave it the prompt "I want you to now add a feature which you, the AI, evaluate whether you think the jokes are "funny", "appropriate" or "offensive".

-After experimentation, since jokes are hardcoded and limited trying the same or even different categories could result with the same joke.
+After experimentation, since jokes are hardcoded and limited, trying the same or even different categories could result with the same joke.

 HOW TO USE: